Risk Management within DCU

 - to address identified risks through the implementation of tailored controls and solutions;

-- to track the trends in identified risks over time (e.g. are they improving, stable or getting worse); and
+- to track the trends in identified risks over time (e.g. are they improving, stable or getting worse); &

-- to identify and address significant and common risks across University units.
+- to identify and address significant and common risks across units of the University.

 Risk Management Guide